 - Download prices, transactions and other information into a spreadsheet.

-If you'd like to know more about Google Finance and related topics, follow the links on the next page.
+If you'd like to know more about Google Finance and related topics, follow the links below.